Weisl/simple_collider/README.md

 * [Gumroad](https://weisl.gumroad.com/l/collider-tools "Gumroad")
 * [Blender Market](https://blendermarket.com/products/collider-tools "Blender Market")

-You are permitted to get a copy from this Github page and everything specified in the attached license (GPL 3.0).
+You are permitted to get a copy from this GitHub page and everything specified in the attached license (GPL 3.0).
 Creating addons is a lot of effort and work.
 The licensing and contribution of my future addons will also depend on the fairness of all of you.

-Alternatively, you can also make a donation via Paypal.
+Alternatively, you can also make a donation via PayPal.
 Full support will only be available for customers of the stores though!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=Q6PL92LJX7836)